daisybarrette/quiz-game/README.md

 ## Quiz game

-A trivia game inspired by *Jeopardy!*, built with React, NextJS, and Tailwind.
+A trivia game inspired by *Jeopardy!*, built with React, TypeScript, NextJS, and Tailwind.

 See it here: [https://compsci-quiz-game.netlify.app/](https://compsci-quiz-game.netlify.app/)